AarushKartik/Liar-Liar-Project/README.md

 ## Overview

-This project provides a deep analysis of the Liar-Liar Dataset along with the study of individual impactful components within the dataset.
-The repository contains various scripts and modules designed for preprocessing and allowing the user to run through all necessary steps that have been performed.
-This README provides a comprehensive guide to understanding the functionality and usage of the main components in the repository, specifically focusing on `blank.py` and `blank.py`.
+This project provides a comprehensive analysis of the Liar-Liar dataset, focusing on identifying misinformation in political discourse.
+The repository includes scripts and modules for preprocessing the dataset and executing various analytical tasks.
+This README serves as a guide to understanding the functionalities of the key components in the repository, specifically highlighting data_processing.py and model_training.py.

 ## Table of Contents
 - [Project Name](#project-name)